PennTURBO/semantic-engine/README.md

 ## SBT Commands
 The following commands can be run via the SBT console.
 SBT should be started from the directory `drivetrain/`.

-**Run commands**
+**Data commands**

-`run all` Runs all update specifications from selected transformation instruction set in specified order
+`run allUpdates` Runs all update specifications from selected transformation instruction set in specified order.
+The graph will be modified.

-`run <some_process_URI>` Runs only a specific update specification from the selected transformation instruction set
+`run singleQuery <some_process_URI>` Runs only a specific update specification from the selected transformation instruction set.
+The graph will be modified.

 `run printQuery <some_process_URI>` Prints the generated update query to the console for a specific update specification.
-No changes will be made to the graph.
+The graph will not be modified.

 `run buildTest` Builds automated snapshot tests for all update specifications (even unqueued ones) in the selected transformation instruction set.
+The graph will not be modified.

-`run buildTest <some_process_URI>` Builds an automated snapshot test for a specific update specification
+`run buildTest <some_process_URI>` Builds an automated snapshot test for a specific update specification.
+The graph will not be modified.

 `run debug [--min]` Generates a synthetic set of input triples for all queued update specifications and runs them in order, leaving the output for examination in the testing repository.
 If min flag is present, only the minimum required set of triples will be generated for each update specification, otherwise all possible triples will be generated.
 Note that if updates reference inputs that were the output of a previous update, instances of these input classes will still be created by the synthetic triple generation service, even if other instances of those classes already exist in the graph.
+The graph will not be modified.

 `run debug [--min] <some_process_URI>` Generates a synthetic set of input triples for a specific update specification and then runs just that update specification, leaving the output for examination in the testing repository.
 If min flag is present, only the minimum required set of triples will be generated for each update specification, otherwise all possible triples will be generated.
+The graph will not be modified.

+`run validateModel` Runs all Graph Model Validation steps without performing any other tasks.
+Errors will be apparent on the console as AssertionErrors or RuntimeExceptions for now.
+The graph will not be modified.

+`run updateModel` Clears the model repository and uploads the Transformation Instruction Set, Graph Specification, Semantic Engine Language Ontology, and application ontology into the model repository.
+This functionality will also be executed automatically before any other data command is executed or test runs.

 Click [here](docs/snapshotTestDocs.md) for more detailed information on snapshot test generation.